 - Offer to help research wedding vendors, sites, and resources.

 - Introduce yourself to the bride's family, and help introduce the rest of the families to each other.

 - Help your son with any family traditions and provide any family heirlooms that can be incorporated into the wedding ceremony.

 - Offer to help with such things as craft projects, making welcome bags for the guests, and arranging seating charts.
 These more time-intensive projects can often use an extra pair of hands, as long as they are supportive and nonjudgmental.

 - Help spread the word about where the couple is registered.

 Depending on the couple, the wedding plans, and other details, the things the groom's parents pay for is variable, based on each family and may include:

 They may also help the groom with details he is responsible for, such as:

-What Happens If You Don't Like the Music/Food/Décor/Apparel at Your Son's Wedding
+What Happens If You Don't Like Some of the Details at Your Son's Wedding

-While mothers of the groom don't really need to wear beige anymore, they still need to shut up.
+While mothers of the groom don't really need to wear beige anymore, they should keep most of their opinions to themselves.
 This may be hard to hear, but it's true.
 You may have some helpful advice to share, but make sure you stop giving it before it becomes intrusive or nagging.